 Rolled marimos – fake or real?

-I ordered a Marimo from a different site (I had wanted to order them from you but my debit card wouldn’t work) but today I found out they are artificially rolled from filaments from lake Akan.
+Question: I ordered a Marimo from a different site (I had wanted to order them from you but my debit card wouldn’t work) but today I found out they are artificially rolled from filaments from Lake Akan.
 Is this a common practice since Marimos can’t be removed from their natural lakes?
 Their contact page is defunct and y’all seem trustworthy.
 I’m just curious if this is how most marimos are sourced.

 Answer: Sadly, that’s the nature of a lot of marimos nowadays.

 In nature, they form on the bottom of lakebeds by rolling up and “snowballing” themselves into spheres over the course of many years.

 When they’re rolled, they basically use the “scraps” of other marimos and just mush it into a spherical ball.
 This is obviously an unnatural process and is like trying to force a marimo into existence.

 Some lakes prohibit removal, but I’m not 100% clear on the laws.
 It’s possible that they couldn’t remove it from the lake and had to roll them artificially, but there’s no proof of that as far as I know.

 Please let me know if you have any other questions.